Highfields Spencer Academy

 About the project

 As a one form-entry primary school, the new Highfields Spencer Academy will offer 210 pupil places and a 26-place nursery.
-The single-storey school will be of modular design and constructed offsite, allowing for the construction to run concurrently with the groundworks, shortening the project build.
+The single-storey school will be of modular design with 45 pre-fabricated modules constructed offsite.
+This allows for the construction to run concurrently with the groundworks, shortening the overall construction period.
 This approach will also benefit the local community, which is already experiencing a high volume of construction traffic, as the majority of construction will be offsite, keeping disruption to the site and surrounding areas to a minimum.

 Spencer Academies Trust believe that children learn best when they are engaged in an exciting, creative and tailored curriculum.
 With that in mind, our design for the school boasts eight spacious classrooms, a landscape garden and a ‘habitat area’ for a biodiverse outdoor learning zone, allowing the pupils to engage and interact with the external environment, increasing their stimulation and creating the opportunity for them to gain practical hands-on learning.